 Fraud Detective - We have an automated system that monitors your ATM and Debit Card transactions for potentially fraudulent activity.
 If a threat is discovered, you should receive an automated phone call that will verify whether recent transactions are fraudulent.

-Green Bar Protection - Enacted in June this year, it offers security you can see when using Bank Online or shopping on the Internet.
+Green Bar Protection - Enacted last year, it offers security you can see when using Bank Online or shopping on the Internet.

 Pick Your Own ATM & Debit Card PIN - You control your card's security and can change your own PIN by calling 1-800-567-3451